brianhu/bookshelf/README.md

 What books are there on your bookshelf?<br />
 Which books are recently read?<br />
 How much time did you spend on each of your book?<br />
-If you cannot, and you feel like you want to get to know your own bookshelf, BookShelf is here for you.
+If you cannot, and you feel like you want to get to know your own bookshelf, BookShelf is here for you.</p>

 <h3 id="what">What can BookShelf do?</h3>